THE

 Happiness is a subjective state of mind--and sometimes a psychologically deranged state of mind--that cannot be guaranteed satisfaction; self-satisfaction can never be rightly pursued in a manner, or toward ends that impose inequality or harm on the life and liberty of others.
 In a democracy, there is no right to an individual pursuit of happiness that is injurious to the common good; the outcome of private actions must not violate the principle of equal rights.

 "Neoliberalism" is a denial of this principle--it rejects economic security for all, embracing the rightness of human inequality and social hierarchy; achieved through a competitive system that allows, and presumes to justify, the "freedom" to gain economic advantage; and thereby, the wealth and power to avert democratic equality.
 The primary assertion underlying unregulated private enterprise is: all unequal outcomes are acceptable because they result from individual freedom.
 It is notable in American politics that neoliberals rage against proposals for government regulation of the private economy for the common good, but not against lobbying for government policies that protect and further the powers and advantages of private interests.
+Hypocrisy is the unavoidable recourse for the expedient brain.

 Neoliberalism is a 20th century reassertion of Adam Smith's 18th century laissez faire Classical Liberalism.
 It is a reaction of the conservative brain to democratic government's attempt "to secure these rights" for all by limiting inequality through regulatory interventions into the private economy.
 Neoliberalism frees the selfish personality from obligation to democratic equality.
 The sin of selfishness is the presumption of superiority; the sin of those who abide the presumption is failure to defend the principles of democracy, and the equal rights of themselves and their children.
 The elites provide the spectacle of "success;" the multitude provide the admiration and worship of celebrity... to their own disadvantage.